 - Extensible: Specific functions can be added based on extensions.
 There are many more extensions are under development.

 The business end of this market will likely continue to follow the same model as Linux, where commercial vendors add in their own IP and support.
 Commercial suppliers of RISC-V cores already include Nvidia, Cortus, Codasip, and more.
-The main ISAs used today rely on CISC and are x86, ARM, ARC, MIPS and PowerPC.
-Other ISAs are used under the hood in GPUs and DSPs.
+The only ISA that relies on CISC today is x86.
+Other ISAs such as ARM, ARC, MIPS, and PowerPC are based on RISC.

 Developers Should Pay Attention to RISC-V